 Heidi Meyer - Hon LLD (Honorary Doctor of Laws)

-Heidi has recently been made Master at the Lord Leycester Hospital in Warwick (an historic complex which is also the home to retired soldiers) and is the first woman in its 450 year history to fulfil this role.
+Heidi has recently been made Master at the Lord Leycester Hospital in Warwick (an historic complex which is also a place of sanctuary for needy and wounded soldiers) and is the first woman in its 450 year history to fulfil this role.

-She has a wealth of diplomatic experience in the UK and abroad, including working for the US Secretary of Defense in the Pentagon, Washington, and the US Embassy in Afghanistan.
+She has a wealth of diplomatic experience abroad, including working in the office of the US Secretary of Defense in the Pentagon, Washington as Country Director of Aghan Defense Policy, the US Embassy in Afghanistan as a US diplomat and as a Senior NATO official.

-Heidi was awarded the DoS Superior Honor Award by Ambassador Eikenberry, for advancing governance effects in Afghanistan.
+Heidi was awarded the US State Department Superior Honor Award by US Ambassador Eikenberry for advancing Governance.

 Pamela Relph MBE - Hon DSc (Honorary Doctor of Science)